Logistics operations workflow for Tallyfy

 task

-Scan each tote barcode to link it to the corresponding order in the WMS.
-Scan every item barcode as you place it in the tote to ensure picking accuracy.
-The system will alert you immediately to any SKU mismatches, wrong quantities, or substitution requirements.
-Document and report any damaged items, missing inventory, or discrepancies to your supervisor for immediate resolution.
+Scan each tote barcode to link it to the right order in the WMS.
+Then scan every item barcode as you place it in the tote - don't skip this step.
+The system will alert you right away to any SKU mismatches, wrong quantities, or substitution requirements.
+If you come across damaged items, missing inventory, or any discrepancies, document them and report to your supervisor for immediate resolution.

 5